jfilter/react-native-onboarding-swiper/README.md

 * `bottomBarHighlight` (optional): a bool flag indicating whether the bottm bar should be highlighted.
 Defaults to `true`.
 * `imageContainerStyles` (optional): for a page in the `pages` array, you can override the default styles e.g. the `paddingBottom` of 60.
 * `controlStatusBar` (optional): a bool flag indicating whether the status bar should change with the background color.
 Defaults to `true`.
+* `flatlistProps` (optional): addittional props for the [FlatList](https://facebook.github.io/react-native/docs/flatlist.html), which holds all the pages.

 ## Custom Components Properties